RLRG/SwiftAveiro_PropertyBasedTesting/README.md

 --> What is the *code coverage* you have got at the end of the session ?
 While you are programming the tests, check this out !

 Before going to the next section, I am going to give you a complete example solution so you can compare your results ! :)
+--> Unlock the dmg file "SwiftAveiroTheHotelBuffet_CompleteSolution.dmg" with the password "SwiftAveiro2019"

 ### KAHOOT + SUM UP !
 (15')
 *Time for the contest!*